MorenoDW/ASP.NET-Core-Dev-Roadmap/ASP.NET Core Basics Fundamentals/MVC.md

 ## View Responsibilities

 Views are responsible for presenting content through the user interface.
 They use the [Razor view engine](https://docs.microsoft.com/en-us/aspnet/core/mvc/overview?view=aspnetcore-6.0#razor-view-engine) to embed .NET code in HTML markup.
 There should be minimal logic within views, and any logic in them should relate to presenting content.
 If you find the need to perform a great deal of logic in views files in order to display data from a complex model, consider using a [View Component](https://docs.microsoft.com/en-us/aspnet/core/mvc/views/view-components?view=aspnetcore-6.0), ViewModel or view template to simplify the view.

+## Controller Responsibilities

+Controllers are the component that handle user interaction, wotk with the model and ultimately select a view to render.
+In am MVC application, the view only displays information; the controller handles and responds to user input and interaction.
+In the MVC pattern, the controller is the initial entry point, and is responsible for selecting which model types to work with and which view to render (hence its name - it controls how the app responds to a given request).

+#### Note
+Controllers shouldn't be overly complicated by too many responsibilities.
+To keep controller logic from becoming overly complex, push business logic out of the controller and into the domain model.
+#### Tip
+If you find that your controller actions frequently perform the same kinds of actions, move these common actions into filters.

+# ASP.NET Core MVC

+The ASP.NET Core MVC framework is a lightweight, open source, highly testable presentation framework optimized for use with ASP.NET Core.

+ASP.NET Core MVC provides a patterns-based way to build dynamic websites that enables a clean separation of concerns.
+It gives you full control over markup, supports TDD-friendly development and uses the latest web standards.